swiftlang/swift/docs/Resilience.rst

 Resilience is lexically inherited.

-* Declarations inside a fragile union are implicitly fragile, etc.
+* Declarations inside a fragile enum are implicitly fragile, etc.

 * Except anything inside a function is fragile.